 Significant and contributory development in the precinct dates from the mid nineteenth century through to the interwar period, although Victorian development predominates.
-Some places of heritage value are also outside this date range.
+Some places of heritage value are may also be outside this date range.

 The precinct is mainly residential, but with commercial streets and historic shops and hotels scattered throughout, including to street corners.
+Small scale former manufacturing and industrial development, mostly dating from the early decades of the twentieth century, is also located in some residential streets albeit limited in extent.
 Former small scale manufacturing and industrial development, mainly in the form of single workshops, and fewer larger factory complexes than the broader suburb are also located in the precinct.